Optional Florida Insurance Plans

 Cars That Are Leased or That Have a Loan Against Them: If you financed or leased your vehicle, the financial institution usually requires that you purchase collision coverage, and may even limit the deductible amount to as little as $500.

-II.
-Comprehensive Insurance: Comprehensive coverage pays for damages to your vehicle caused by things other than collision, and for collision with an animal.
+Comprehensive coverage pays for damages to your vehicle caused by things other than collision, and for collision with an animal.
 It pays for flood, theft, vandalism, explosion, fire, windstorm, and glass breakage.
 It also pays for such things as a tree falling on your vehicle.
 As in collision coverage, you usually have a choice of deductibles, with the higher deductible producing the lower premium.

-Some Additional Information about Comprehensive Insurance:
+Some Additional Information about Comprehensive Insurance

 Cars That Are Leased or That Have a Loan Against Them: As with collision insurance, if you financed or leased your vehicle, the financial institution usually requires that you purchase comprehensive coverage, and may even limit the deductible amount to as little as $500.

-Windshield Coverage: As an incentive for Florida residents to repair cracked or broken windshields, all policies with comprehensive coverage are required to include full replacement cost for windshields without a deductible.
+As an incentive for Florida residents to repair cracked or broken windshields, all policies with comprehensive coverage are required to include full replacement cost for windshields without a deductible.
 The deductible does apply to all other broken windows on a vehicle.

 If there is no financial institution requiring that you have comprehensive and collision coverage, visit our page that explains how you should decide whether to purchase one or both of those insurances and at what deductible.